Over 250 Years of Betts

 John Francis Betts had two sons and despite many difficulties during the 1970s, including the theft of over £1 million of silver, the company survived and continued under Stephen.
 Charles Betts, Stephen’s youngest son, is the current Group Managing Director, representing the ninth consecutive generation of the Betts family to manage the business.

-The current Group is a relatively diverse range of businesses engaged in activities from dental alloy manufacture to gold exploration and from investment metal trading to wedding ring design.
+The current Group is a relatively diverse range of businesses engaged in activities from dental alloy manufacturer to gold exploration and from investment metal trading to wedding ring design.
 However, the Group’s core ethos of integrity and quality service, and its focus on precious metal expertise have remained its cornerstones since 1760.